gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 To share a directory, use the `-v HOST-PATH:CONTAINER-PATH` option to map `HOST-PATH` to `CONTAINER-PATH` (note, absolute paths must be used).
 If `HOST-PATH` doesn't already exist, it will automatically be created.

-For instance, to map the host directory `shared` (relative to the current path) to `/var/shared` on the container, run:
+For instance, to map the host directory `shared` (relative to the current path) to `/artifact/shared` on a throwaway container, run:

-`docker run -it --rm -v "$(pwd)"/shared:/var/shared artifact35-auas7pp`
+`docker run -it --rm -v "$(pwd)"/shared:/artifact/shared artifact35-auas7pp`

 ## Step-by-Step evaluation insructions